okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/hook-keys/index.md

 To create a key, use the [key request object](#key-request-object) as the JSON payload.
 This JSON object represents the required information about the key that you are creating.

-> **Note:** The new key that you create appears with the name that you choose here at the inline hook creation time.
+> **Note:** The new key that you create is accessed by the key name for use with inline hooks.

 The total number of keys that you can create in an Okta org is limited to 50.